 In 2015, in response to BEPS Action 1 (Addressing the Tax Challenges of the Digital Economy), Korea introduced a new provision in the VAT Law that imposes VAT on foreign companies without a permanent establishment supplying certain electronically delivered services, including game, video or audio to B2C users.

 Generally, the Korean government welcomes the BEPS Actions, but appears to take a position that it will implement the OECD recommendations concerning the BEPS Actions gradually after observing the implementation status in other countries.

-Having said that, as at the end of 2019, Korea has completed the implementation of many BEPS measures including the four minimum standards (countering harmful tax practices, countering tax treaty abuse, transfer pricing documentation and country-by-country reporting, and ensuring timely, effective and efficient resolution of MAP).
-New tax law provisions were introduced to reflect revised OECD TP Guidelines on the use of comparable uncontrolled price method and methods to be used for transactions involving intangible assets; limit deductibility of interest paid to related parties and deductibility of interest related to hybrid financial instrument transactions; and to increase the transparency of multinational companies engaged in international transactions, as a result of which certain multinational companies are required to submit CbC reports as well as master files or local files.
+Having said that, as of the end of 2020, Korea has completed the implementation of many BEPS measures including the four minimum standards (countering harmful tax practices, countering tax treaty abuse, transfer pricing documentation and country-by-country reporting, and ensuring timely, effective and efficient resolution of MAP).
+New tax law provisions were introduced to reflect the revised OECD TP Guidelines on the use of comparable uncontrolled price method and methods to be used for transactions involving intangible assets; limit deductibility of interest paid to related parties and deductibility of interest related to hybrid financial instrument transactions; and to increase the transparency of multinational companies engaged in international transactions, as a result of which certain multinational companies are required to submit CbC reports as well as master files or local files.